-When I went through all my Blue Notes, the first thing I noticed was the large number of Blue Notes dating from the time when sleeves were plain, that a seller had added a Blue Note picture inner sleeve, I guess to make it look “more authentically Blue Note”.
-Many titles, ones I thought to be original, had a wrong inner sleeve and almost always a wrong later sleeve.
+When I went through all my Blue Notes, the first thing I noticed was a number of Blue Notes dating from the time when sleeves were plain, that a seller had added a Blue Note picture inner sleeve to make it look “more authentically Blue Note”.
+Many titles, ones I thought to bean original, had a wrong inner sleeve and almost always a wrong later sleeve.

 Chronology of Blue Note inner sleeves